Force over Distance: Chapter 50

 Young shut his eyes, leaned against the foot of an Ancient couch, and pressed Wray’s gift to his chest.

 He held this book in rare array.
 He knew he did.
 Weeping.
 Dry-eyed.
 Touched.
 Unsettled.
 Grief-stricken.
 Annoyed.
 Across the multiverse, this was happening.
 Each array must contain infinite arrays of its own.
 Layers of layers.
 Sets of things, passing out of or through other sets of things.
-He could remember Chloe saying it, days ago.
+He remembered Chloe saying it, days ago.

 “We revere chance,” he whispered, quoting the person who hadn’t been Riley.

 There had to be reason to hope.
-The further he could go without seeing his reality culled—it gave him more options, didn’t it?
+The further he went without seeing his reality culled—it gave him more options, didn’t it?
 Wouldn’t it have to?
 This moment existed in array.
 So did the next, and the next, and the next.
 Camile didn’t always give him The Castle.
-But now that she’d done it here, weren’t there whole reams of reality where he’d carry it with him, for whatever time he had left?
+But now that she’d done it here, weren’t there whole reams of branching reality where he’d carry it with him, for whatever time he had left?

 Maybe, in the end, he’d find out.

 Young felt Rush wake early in the stripped-down NHB Eli held with Park and Volker.
-He sent the man a mental “hello” and got a a low-energy psychic shove in return.
+He sent the man a mental “hello” and got a low-energy psychic shove in return.

 After the NHB, Young powered through the last of his paperwork.
 As the night wore on, he caught more and more frequent snips of Chloe.
 She’d been going non-stop.
 For hours.
 Rush was tiring.